ytakefuji/AIethics/README.md

 # AIethics

-This is for undergraduate students in Musashino University.
+# Computational Ethics for Undergraduate Students in Musashino University

+## Introduction

 Computational ethics is an important subject that spans across all disciplines in the world.
-Computational ethics is not only for ethics researchers and philosophers, but for all citizens of the world.
+It is not only for ethics researchers and philosophers, but for all citizens of the world.

-AI ethics or computational ethics is one of the most important studies in the AI era.
+In the AI era, AI ethics or computational ethics is one of the most important studies.

+## Fairness, Accountability, and Transparency

 In computational ethics, fairness, accountability, and transparency play three important roles.

-Executives of profit- and nonprofit organizations, as well as scientists and engineers, need to know about computational ethics.
+* **Fairness** refers to the impartial treatment of all individuals, regardless of their race, ethnicity, gender, religion, or other factors.
+* **Accountability** means that AI systems should be able to explain their decisions in a way that is understandable to humans.
+* **Transparency** means that AI systems should be open to inspection and audit.

+## The Need for Computational Ethics

+The need for computational ethics is growing as AI systems become more widely used.
+AI systems can make decisions that have a significant impact on people's lives, and it is important to ensure that these decisions are fair, accountable, and transparent.

+## Executives, Scientists, and Engineers Need to Know About Computational Ethics

+Executives, scientists, and engineers all need to know about computational ethics.
+Executives need to be aware of the ethical implications of AI systems and how to ensure that their companies are using AI in a responsible way.
+Scientists and engineers need to be aware of the potential for bias in AI systems and how to mitigate it.

+## This Repository

 This repository provides tools and resources for computing fairness in general.

-To calculate fairness, a variety of biases must be accounted for.
-Bias is a tendency to favor or disfavor a person, group, thing, idea, or belief.
-Biases are often unfair or prejudicial, and they can be based on stereotypes rather than knowledge or experience.
-Biases can be learned or innate, and they can develop at any time in an individual's life.

-There are many types of biases: cognitive bias, prejudices, contextual bias, unconscious or implicit bias, statistical bias and others.
+It includes code, data, and documentation that can be used to assess the fairness of AI systems.

 ## Types of bias